 The number of nodes for your application,

-The Confirmation page displays a brief summary of your cluster configurations and pricing details.
-If you are happy with the cluster configuration and have accepted the terms and conditions, click the Create Cluster button to start provisioning the cluster.
+The Confirmation section displays a brief summary of your cluster configurations and pricing details.
+If you are happy with the cluster configuration and have accepted the terms and conditions, click the Create Cluster button to start provisioning the Cadence cluster.